 I connected with the CEO through their AngelList profile, and after getting on the phone with him, I was pretty confident in his abilities.
 Or, I should say, there were no red flags.
 Nic was conscientious, intelligent, diligent, and meticulous.
 He was definitely young, which for this company I was a tad worried about, but he had none of the major young guy red flags–basically, he was nothing like the arrogant shit bird I was at 24.

 They happened to be coming to SXSW, so that made further due diligence easy.
 So I went to the pitch event they did (that was sponsored by Georgetown Angels, thanks Josh), and was very impressed.
-Not so much with the presentation–its not fundamentally different than this video–but rather with Nic and his presence.
+Not so much with the presentation–its not fundamentally different than –but rather with Nic and his presence.
 This was not a young dude “playing start-up.”
 He was serious.

 I invited him and his team over to my place later that night for drinks, and ended up hanging out with them until 4am, and that was what sold me.
 I knew within an hour or less I was going to invest in them and the company.